-Based on the available data from the northern NSW/SE QLD hospital transfers from NSW Ambulance, it is estimated that aircraft movements at peak operation of the Project would amount to approximately two movements per week, with total estimated time of six minutes for each event, a combination of three minutes inbound and three minutes outbound (Steve Graham, AviPro, 2019, pers. comm.
+Based on the available data from the northern NSW/SE QLD hospital transfers from NSW Ambulance, it is estimated that aircraft movements at peak operation of the Project would amount to approximately two movements per week, with a typical expected average of six per month.
+The helicopter movement and 'noise' event associated with arrival and departure is a total estimated time of 6 minutes for each event, a combination of three minutes inbound and three minutes outbound (Steve Graham, AviPro, 2019, pers. comm.
 15 February).
 The nature of aircraft operation for the site is such that the majority of aviation movements are outbound (i.e. not inbound transport of trauma patients).
 Consequently, most outbound patient transfers would take place during the day when clinicians are available to make transport decisions.
 This would therefore minimise if not avoid aircraft movements in the peak periods of flying fox activity in the hours preceding dusk and dawn.
 As a consequence the probability of aircraft strike on flying foxes is considered very low.